General Summary #

 - Jason Calacanis, Chamath Palihapitiya, David Sacks, & David Friedberg: The hosts of the All-In Podcast.

-- Travis Kalanick: Founder of Uber and CloudKitchens; announced his new company, Atoms 0:21.
+- Travis Kalanick: Founder of Uber, CloudKitchens, and the new company, Atoms 0:00.

-- Brad Gerstner: Mentioned in the context of the "Invest America" initiative and the Invest America Giving Committee 1:04:02.
+- Brad Gerstner: Investor and leader in the "Invest America Act" initiative 1:04:02.

 What #